-From: Dainis Bisenieks June 17-28, 2007 921 S. St. Bernard Street, Philadelphia, and nasty interlopers.
-PA 19143-3310 USA
+From: Dainis Bisenieks June 17-28, 2007 921 S. St. Bernard Street, Philadelphia, PA 19143-3310 USA

 Only about fifty prime favorites, Lisa?
 But, hmm, yeah, it's about that order of magnitude for me.
-I'd make that a count of authors, some of whom are represented by only one book. others by a greater or lesser number, not all of several sequences or compilations of graphic art, and some words-and-pictures books like (a.k.a.
+I'd make that a count of authors, some of whom are represented by only one book, others by a greater or lesser number, not all of which might be liked equally.
+There are several sequences or compilations of graphic art, and some words-and-pictures books like Barbara Ninde Byfield's The Glass Harmonia (a.k.a.
 The Book of Weird).
-Of all but a few on my list, I've managed to get at least one extra on the cheap, to give to friends or to serve as a co-winners in an ongoing lottery.
+Of all but a few on my list, I've managed to get at least one extra on the cheap, to give to friends or to serve as a lending copy.
+Why cheap?
+Too much one-way traffic can be embarrassing to both parties, and the choice - unless shiningly right and not to be delayed - becomes burdensome.
+This way, my friends can feel themselves to be co-winners in an ongoing lottery.

-Many have remained unmentioned in this charmed me by their portrayal of people:
+Many have remained unmentioned in this forum: but here's a little list of books that have charmed me by their portraval of people:

-Alexander Lenard, The Valley of the Latin Bear Sybille Bedford, The Faces of Justice Rebecca West, The New Meaning of Treason
+Alexander Lenard, The Valley of the Latin Bear

+Sybille Bedford, The Faces of Justice Rebecca West, The New Meaning of Treason

-Gwen Raverat, Period Piece E. F. Benson, As We Were C. M. Bowra, Memories
+Gwen Raverat, Period Piece E. F. Benson, As We Were

+C. M. Bowra, Memories

 A cortical-thalamic pause will help you to spell Morison.
-Good man, good writer, he the grand old men whose git-up-and-go did not silently steal away, as mine has been doing.
+Good man, good writer, he became (as Patrick Leigh Fermor still is) one of the grand old men whose git-up-and-go did not silently steal away, as mine has been doing.

 He was an embedded reporter, and better than S. L. A. Marshall.
-Speaking of Sir Patrick, I just read Stanley Moss's Ill Met by Moonlight (1950), the story of their little do in Crete.
+Speaking of Sir Patrick, I just read Stanley Moss's III Met by Moonlight (1950), the story of their little do in Crete.

-The most recent retro reprint for proofing in the area of global warming and pollution, here has been Beyond the Stars by Ray but I will let that lay for now.
-Check out David Cummings, credited in the Ace pb to Argosy-Suzuki's website for more information and All Story of unspecified date.
-Before the beginning with a "sickle moon" that was topics of discussion.
-Suzuki has become the discovery of fission, certainly.
-I was a bit evidently rising, as the sleepless p-o-v kept voice of power conservation and preventing startled to find that, on the sentence and seeing it for most of the night.
-I offered the cosmic journey; and then our heroes and heroines intervene decisively in a conflict between a world's human-like natives and ugly
+The most recent retro reprint for proofing here has been Beyond the Stars by Ray Cummings, credited in the Ace pb to Argosy-All Story of unspecified date.
+Before the discovery of fission, certainly.
+I was a bit startled to find that, on the sentence and paragraph level, Cummings wrote quite well; but his characters are, as ever, cardboard.
+We have a professorial lecture and a goshwow cosmic journey; and then our heroes and heroines intervene decisively in a conflict between a world's and nasty interlopers.